NVIDIA/aistore/cmd/cli/resources/users.md

 `ais auth update user [-p USER_PASS] USER_NAME [ROLE [ROLE...]]`

 Updates user password and list of roles.
-If role list is omitted, the current user role remains unchanged.
+If the role list is omitted, the current user role remains unchanged.
-Changing role for built-in account `admin` is forbidden.
+Changing the role for the built-in account `admin` is forbidden.

 ### Unregister existing user